CPA timeline: schedule and preparation

 PRO TIP: Plan your time strategically

 In order to create a realistic CPA Exam schedule, remember to consider the outside influences that could affect your CPA study schedule.
 Ask yourself a few questions: Are you starting a new job soon?
 Is it your firm’s busy season?
 Do you have any events coming up in your personal life (weddings, vacations, etc.)?
-You need to take these things into account to ensure you give yourself the proper amount of study time.
-Read this blog to learn how to balance study time with your personal life.
+You need to take these things into account as you map out your CPA study plan.

-The four parts of the exam are not equal when it comes to difficulty, with the FAR and REG sections often regarded as the most challenging for students to pass.
-So, it’s important to put some thought into what order you want to schedule your CPA Exam sections.
-The exam sections pass rates may be a helpful reference to figure this out.
+The four parts of the exam are not equal when it comes to difficulty, and some exams will build on knowledge you studied for in previous sections.
+So, it's important to create a schedule and an outline of how to schedule your exams.
 There are two main schools of thought when it comes to scheduling the order of your CPA Exams:

 This approach entails taking the section that will be the most difficult for you first.
 Remember, your 18-month clock doesn’t start until you pass your first section, so if you don’t do well your first time, there is no rush to retake the test.
 Plus, passing your most difficult section first gives you a big confidence boost heading into sections you know better.